isaachinman/abroadwith-frontend/docs/react-style-guide.md

-* Place each major UI component along with its resources in a separate folder This makes easier to find related resources for any particular UI element (CSS, images, unit tests, localization files etc.).
+* Place each major UI component along with its resources in a separate folder This makes easier to find related resources for any particular UI element (CSS, images, unit tests, localisation files etc.).
 * Avoid having CSS, images and other resource files shared between multiple components.
   This will make the code more maintainable, easy to refactor.
 * Add component to `src/components/index.js`.
 This file is an index of all components,